-For the Active Forces, the Committee allowance represents a reduc-tion of \$17,140,000 in the budget estimate of \$643,900,000.
+For the Active Forces, the Committee allowance represents a reduction of \$17,140,000 in the budget estimate of \$643,900,000.
 The approved amounts are detailed later by State or overseas location and by installation.
-The amounts recommended for Navy and Marine Corps family housing, Defense."
+The amounts recommended for Navy and Marine Corps family housing are included in the separate total recommended for "Family Housing, Defense."